*We are now accepting applications for doctoral study beginning in October, 2020.*

-The doctoral program at MUSAΦ, which is now accepting applications, is devoted to training future teachers and researchers in all areas of ancient Greek and Roman Philosophy, their medieval reception in Latin and Arabic, and textual criticism.
+The doctoral program at MUSAΦ is devoted to training future teachers and researchers in all areas of ancient Greek and Roman Philosophy, their medieval reception in Latin and Arabic, and textual criticism.
 Drawing jointly from LMU’s Philosophy and Classics Departments, MUSAΦ enables doctoral students to develop skills that each discipline brings to the study of ancient philosophy and offers the doctoral degree through both departments.

 Established in the fall of 2010, MUSAΦ is jointly directed by Professors Peter Adamson (Philosophy), Christof Rapp (Philosophy) and Oliver Primavesi (Classics).
 The teaching staff is rounded out by several junior faculty.
 MUSAΦ also regularly invites guest faculty and visiting fellows to the program.